 position Head Coach

-Meredith Paulicivic is set to begin her third season as the head coach of the Ohio State women’s gymnastics program.
-She joined the Buckeye family in May 2017 and is the fifth head coach in Ohio State women’s gymnastics history.
+Meredith Paulicivic is set to begin her fifth season as the head coach of the Ohio State women’s gymnastics program.
+She joined the Buckeye family in May 2017 and is the fifth head coach in the program’s 51-year history.

 In her second season at the helm of the Buckeye women’s gymnastics team, Paulicivic led the program to its 41st appearance in the NCAA Regionals as Ohio State was selected to the NCAA Second Round in Ann Arbor, Mich.
 Over the course of the season, the Buckeyes achieved their highest ranking at No. 14 and scored a season-high of 196.850 to tie for the third-highest in program history.

-Eight different gymnasts hit a 9.9 throughout the year, the most to do so for Ohio State since 2002.
+Eight different gymnasts hit a 9.900 throughout the year, which was the previous high mark under Paulicivic and best for Ohio State since 2002.
 Paulicivic guided three to All-Big Ten honors (Jamie Stone, Olivia Aepli and Jenna Swartzentruber) and saw four gymnasts named to the Big Ten All-Championship Team (Aepli, Swartzentruber, Janelle McClelland and Danica Abanto).

 During her first season, Paulicivic led the Buckeyes to a third-place finish at the NCAA Columbus Regional, the best finish since 2012 at the postseason competition.
 Ohio State scored a 196.500, the highest score at an NCAA Regional in program history.